kandersolar/pvlib-python/paper/2023/paper.md

 It is difficult or impossible to comprehensively describe the community around open-source projects like pvlib python, but some aspects of it are more easily quantifiable than others.
-Here we examine the community from a few convenient perspectives, but we emphasize that this is necessarily a limited view of the community as a whole.
+Here we examine the community from a few convenient perspectives, but we emphasize that this section is necessarily a limited view of the community as a whole.

 First, we examine contributors to pvlib python's code repository.
 The